her0e1c1/her0e1c1.github.io/src/components/Resume/resume.md

 ## Summary

-I have 3+ years professional experiences as software engineer.
+I have about 4 years professional experiences as software engineer.

 Mainly I have implemented backend code, but also worked on any others like frontend if needed.